Sunday, September 13, 2015

 Johnnie Ryan (#14 - Rated 7.5 out of 12)

-In 1935, during the Great Depression, the Janik brothers (Stephen, Walter, and John) founded the Johnnie Ryan Bottling Company in Niagara Falls, New York.
-At first, they bottled water under the name Keystone Water Company in five-gallon containers for nearby plants and offices at a time when Niagara Falls was a thriving electrochemical industrial complex.
+In 1935, during the Great Depression, the Janik brothers (Stephen, Walter, and John) established the Johnnie Ryan Bottling Company in Niagara Falls, New York.
+Initially, they bottled water under the moniker Keystone Water Company in five-gallon containers for nearby plants and offices during a period when Niagara Falls was a thriving electrochemical industrial hub.

-One of the brothers, Walter, was a delivery truck driver for Coca-Cola.
-In 1935, the Coca-Cola Company discontinued its line of multi-flavor drinks to concentrate on the cola business.
-This brought the Janiks into bottle-flavored soda for the local market.
+One of the brothers, Walter, was employed as a Coca-Cola delivery truck driver.
+In 1935, the Coca-Cola Company discontinued its line of multi-flavored beverages to focus on the cola business.
+This decision led the Janiks to enter the local bottle-flavored soda market.

-As a marketing tool, the brothers sold their soda in ten-ounce bottles rather than seven-ounce bottles.
-They named the company Extra Bottling Company.
-Later, John Janik decided to give the company an Irish name to attract more business.
-After brainstorming several name variations, he chose “Johnnie Ryan,” which included both of his oldest sons’ names.
+As a marketing strategy, the brothers opted to sell their soda in 10-ounce bottles rather than 7-ounce bottles.
+They renamed the company Extra Bottling Company.
+Subsequently, John Janik decided to give the company an Irish name to enhance its appeal and attract more business.
+After considering various name options, he selected “Johnnie Ryan,” which incorporated the names of both of his eldest sons.

 The ownership was passed to a second generation, consisting of a second John Janik (who died in 1994), Ron Janik, and their brother Paul, the father of the current owners.

-Production is done entirely on-site in Niagara Falls.
-The workforce at Johnnie Ryan consists of Paul, John, and just two other employees.
-John makes the syrup mixtures and oversees warehouse and production operations, while Paul handles sales, product development, and vendor relations.
+Johnnie Ryan beverages are produced entirely on-site in Niagara Falls.
+The workforce comprises Paul, John, and two additional employees.
+John is responsible for preparing the syrup mixture and overseeing warehouse and production operations.
+Paul manages sales, product development, and vendor relations.

 Nutrition (from the bottle):